 Note: The settings in the Instance Properties tab are specific to the current task and do not reflect in other dialog tasks that use this node.

-- Use the task level ‘Interruptions Behavior’ setting: The bot refers to the Interruptions Behavior settings set at the dialog task level.
+- Use the task level ‘Interruptions Behavior’ setting: The VA refers to the Interruptions Behavior settings set at the dialog task level.

 - Customize for this node option: You can customize the Interruptions Behavior settings for this node by selecting this option and configuring the same.
 Refer to Interruption Handling and Context Switching article for more information.

 - Under the Precedence section, when the user’s input for an entity consists of a valid value for the entity and another intent, you can control the experience by choosing between Intent over Entity or Entity over Intent options.
-For example, if a Flight Booking bot prompts for the destination and the user enters, Bangalore, how’s the weather there? you can define how the bot responds in such cases; pick the entity and add the intent to the follow-up intents stack or go ahead with the intent first based upon the Interruptions Behavior settings.
+For example, if a Flight Booking VA prompts for the destination and the user enters, Bangalore, how’s the weather there?
+You can define how the VA responds in such cases; pick the entity and add the intent to the follow-up intents stack or go ahead with the intent first based upon the Interruptions Behavior settings.

-- Under the Custom Tags section, add tags to build custom profiles of your bot conversations.
+- Under the Custom Tags section, add tags to build custom profiles of your VA conversations.
 Click here for more.